vanducng/datafold-docs/docs/deployment_testing.md

 ## Getting Started

 To get started with deployment testing you need to do the following:
-1. Connect your Data Warehouse
+1. Connect your Data Source
 2. Integrate with Source Control
 3. Integrate with dbt